-“Alright, can you reach it?
-Can you reach it?!" he added.
+“All right, can you reach it?
+Can you reach it?!" he called.

 When there was no response, Norwood shouted, “Help!”